phpfunk/phpfunk.github.com/about/readme.md

 ### Work/Life Balance
 I value time away from work to relax and recharge.
 You should as well.
 I don't normally check email/slack in off times.
 If you do need me during non-core hours, please give me a call.
 I will always answer or get right back to you.

-## Things I Need Help With
+# Things I Need Help With
 We all have things we need help improving.
 Below are a few things I could always use feedback and help with to improve.

 - I default to problem solving in conversations.
 If it's not something you want me to solve, but rather be your rubber duck, please tell me up front.
-- At times I can hold a decision too long because I want data.
-I know in my gut the right thing to do.
+- At times I can hold a decision too long because I want data to be sure.
 Please push me outside my comfort zone if you see this.
 I will respond.
 - When there are loud people in the room, I can tend to back down.
 In those situations, I think it is helpful to call on people not talking to give everyone a chance to voice opinions.
 - If I look lost it is likely because I've been thinking about a problem for too long, please tell me to take a walk.
 Everything is solved on walks.

-## Personality Quirks
+# Personality Quirks
 - I can be shy at first, ask me questions, I will open up right away.
 - In stressful situations I tend to bring comedy to break tension.
 Sorry in advance.
 - I always set my availability in slack, while not needed, I feel like I need to.
 - I like to ask a lot of questions.
-It's not because I don't trust you, it's because I believe asking questions and uncover things we didn't think about.
+It's not because I don't trust you, it's because I believe asking questions might uncover things we didn't think about.
 - Sometimes I throw out "dumb" ideas just to get people talking.
-- I do not like to raise my voice.
-I will likely never be the loudest person in the room.
+- I do not like to raise my voice and feel embarrassed if I do.
 - I sometimes move my lips but don’t speak when I think…Apologies in advance if we are on zoom and you ask if I said something &#128513;